 All topics discussed and the amount of each topic covered in this course is representative of the goals set down by the College Board and the National AP Examination.
 AP Biology is an introductory college-level biology course.
 Students cultivate their understanding of biology through inquiry-based investigations as they explore the following topics: evolution, cellular processes, energy and communication, genetics, information transfer, ecology, and interactions.
-Students must take the AP exam for course credit.
+As the culminating experience for this course, students are required to take the Advanced Placement exam in May; a passing score on this exam may earn the student college credit.